-Two sensitive noise receptors have been identified near the EIAP Study Area.
+Sensitive noise receptors have been identified near the EIAP Study Area (e.g. Kirtland Elementary School, VAMC, and residential neighborhoods).
 Kirtland Elementary School is located approximately 1,000 ft west of the EUL project area at the southwestern corner of the Carlisle/Gibson Boulevard intersection.
 The second identified sensitive noise receptor is the VAMC, located about 1,500 ft from the eastern edge of the 23-ac developable site.
-In addition, residential neighborhoods are located north of Gibson Boulevard and the EIAP Study Area.
+In addition, residential neighborhoods were selected and are located north of Gibson Boulevard and the EIAP Study Area.